Chest infections are common, especially after a cold or flu during autumn and winter.

-The infections can also be spread to others if you cough or sneeze onto your hand, an object or a surface, and someone else touches it before touching their mouth or nose.
+The infections can also be spread to others if you cough or sneeze onto your hand, an object or a surface, and someone else shakes your hand or touches those surfaces before touching their mouth or nose.

 Certain groups of people have a higher risk of developing serious chest infections, such as:

 Caring for your symptoms at home

 Many chest infections aren't serious and get better within a few days or weeks.
 You won't usually need to see your GP, unless your symptoms suggest you have a more serious infection (see below).

 While you recover at home, you can improve your symptoms by: